 While bankruptcy may not be the easiest process to navigate, going through it does not have to spell the end of your relationship with credit.
 There are steps that you can take to build your credit back to a healthy level.

 Check your credit

 As mentioned above, the best place to begin is to check your credit reports to ensure they accurately reflect your financial circumstances.
-The reports will need to reflect the bankruptcy as well as show a record that the debt has been released.
+The reports must reflect the bankruptcy as well as show a record of the released debt.

 The next step, if you’re looking to get a credit card, is to apply for a secured card.
-A secured credit card is an excellent way to rebuild your credit.
-Financial institutions are comfortable with issuing this form of credit because it is backed by funds in your bank account.
-The funds serve as the credit line for the card and should you ever default, the funds can be drawn on as collateral.
+A secured card is an excellent way to rebuild your credit.

 Leverage a credit-builder account